andreaskoher/Covid19Survey/README.md

 --target,     -r      target acceptance rate (default 0.99)
 ```

+All figures are rendered by the interactive [plotly](https://plotly.com/javascript/) engine saved as html files and can be viewed with, e.g., _Chrome_.

 ## inference with predictors

 We first discuss how to reproduce Fig. 2 and Fig. 3 in the publication using `inference_with_predictors.jl`.
 The script takes an additional parameter: